rith-19/Color-Detection-Project/README.md

 **Data Analysis with Pandas**: The application collects and manages color data using Pandas, facilitating further analysis or reporting.

+# How It Works

+Launch the application by running "color_detection.py".

+The webcam captures real-time video.

+Using OpenCV, the application identifies colors within the video feed and provides color names and RGB values.

+Users can customize color detection thresholds and experiment with different settings.

+Color data is collected and managed using Pandas for further analysis.

 # Technologies Used

 Python